PhillipEnglish/ViaflyProject/README.md

 #ViaflyProject
 ##A test project for Viafly by Phillip English

 This simple project is built on an MVVM backbone so that it can easily grow in a modular fashion with the addition of more complex requirements and data.
-It makes generous use of the function-reactive paradigm for a UI that is dynamic and code that is clean and easy to scale.
+It makes generous use of the functional-reactive paradigm for a UI that is dynamic and code that is clean and easy to scale.

 *__To Run__: please open xcworkspace and not xcodeproj to run in simulator or device*